-Summer is winding down.
-Here is a way to brighten up a porch for fall.
+Summer is winding down and it’s time to brighten the porch for fall.

 September is that in-between month that seems to be too late for summer and too early for pumpkins, hay bales, and scarecrows.
 After all, fall doesn’t officially begin until September 22.